 WPForms makes it easy to test your form before adding it to a page or post on your site.
-To do this, go to WPForms » All Forms.
-Then, hover over the form title to display an additional menu of options.
+To do so, go to WPForms » All Forms.
+Then hover over the form title to display an additional menu of options.
 Once the options appear, click Preview.

 We recommend using this form preview as you check through the questions below.

 Testing Your Form’s Functionality